 - Clean the mushrooms, rinsing them lightly with water and drying on a towel if needed.

-- On a cutting board, mince the garlic and parsley together with a chefs knife.
+- On a cutting board, mince the garlic and parsley together with a chefs knife until very fine.
+This will make a little more than you need.
+Leftover persillade is good stirred into soup, or tossed with hot vegetables.

-- In a large saute pan or cast iron skillet or two pans if you only have 10 inch saute pans, heat the oil until hot and shimmering.
+- In a large saute pan or cast iron skillet or two pans if you only have 10 inch saute pans, heat the water on high heat and add the mushrooms.
+Cover the pan with a lid to trap steam.